About this component

 Supported Field Types

-The component supports the following field types:
+The component supports the following builtin field types that correspond to their respective HTML input types:

 • select